OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-how-to-use-azure-functions.md

         try
         {
-        // Create and cache the Media Services credentials in a static class variable.
+        // Create and cache hello Media Services credentials in a static class variable.
         _cachedCredentials = new MediaServicesCredentials(
                 _mediaServicesAccountName,
                 _mediaServicesAccountKey);

-        // Used the chached credentials to create CloudMediaContext.
+        // Used hello chached credentials toocreate CloudMediaContext.
         _context = new CloudMediaContext(_cachedCredentials);

-        // Step 1:  Copy the Blob into a new Input Asset for the Job
+        // Step 1:  Copy hello Blob into a new Input Asset for hello Job
-        // ***NOTE: Ideally we would have a method to ingest a Blob directly here somehow.
+        // ***NOTE: Ideally we would have a method tooingest a Blob directly here somehow.
         // using code from this sample - https://azure.microsoft.com/en-us/documentation/articles/media-services-copying-existing-blob/

         StorageCredentials mediaServicesStorageCredentials =